shivaani8/data_ai_fall_2026/module_3/README.md

 BONUS ASSIGNMENT:

-- [ ] Analyze the Tech-Mom Demographic Data in Tableau
+- [ x] Analyze the Tech-Mom Demographic Data in Tableau